What is Parang?

 Parang music includes a "core" instrumentation of the following:

 In contemporary parang ensembles, the following instruments are also added to/substituted for core instrumentation, especially the mandolin or bandolin.
-As I will explain later, the addition of certain instruments is due to recent experimentation in mixing the genre with other styles, such as soca, reggae, or calypso.
+As I will explain later, the addition of certain instruments is due to rthe adaptation of the music due to loss of players (for certain instruments, such as mandolin) and adaptations to the stage. .

 Parang encompasses a number of religious and non-religious song types.
-Here is a list of the song types encountered by the author during her fieldwork in Trinidad.
+Here is a list of the some of the major song types encountered by the author during her fieldwork in Trinidad.
+In addition to this, some scholars include soca-parang (or Christmas soca with some parang instrumentation), however these are not frequently performed at parang fiestas and are primarily performed by calypsonians.
 Audio examples are included as they become available.

 Audio Example